gears/gears/README.rst

     pip install -e https://github.com/trilan/gears#egg=Gears

-If you want to use compiler engines you need to install other dependencies:
+If you want to use compilers you need to install other dependencies:

 * ``coffee-script``, ``handlebars``, ``stylus``, ``less`` node.js modules for CoffeeScript, Handlebars, Stylus, Less support respectively;